publiccodenet/about/activities/tool-management/1password.md

 ## Using 1Password

-* Jitsi Meet can be reached on 'publiccodenet.1password.com'.
+* 1Password can be reached on 'publiccodenet.1password.com'.
 * To ensure security and consistency, each employee has to use 1Password.
 * If log-in credentials needs to be shared, it has to be done within 1Password using the "send a copy" option.
 It's not allowed to share passwords in plaintext (email).
 * A strong Master Password needs to be set to open the vault.